bramvandenbussche/wp-bible/readme.txt

 == Changelog ==

+*   1.7.4: plugin no more relays on the presence of wp_head tag in the header of the theme and correctly displays formatting even if no wp_head is present
 *   1.7.3: fixed a bug displaying only the first of two or more exactly same references that were used in the same post
 *   1.7.2: added option to make only a hyperlink to biblical text (instead of displaying the biblical text in a layer above the post/page) and fixed a bug where the layer didn't get displayed above some of the elements of the page
 *   1.7.1: fixed a bug that prevented linking references like John 5:6-6:3